0

 • 1

 $\begingroup$ I'm pretty sure it got downvotes because it was asked before, six years ago.
 It wasn't adequately answered then, either, because everyone was trying to establish their perspective as the correct one instead of solving the inherent problem.
-The landscape of the world outside of this forum has changed, though, so it bears revisiting. $\endgroup$ Dec 15, 2022 at 20:45
+The landscape of the world outside of this forum has changed, though, so it bears revisiting. $\endgroup$ Commented Dec 15, 2022 at 20:45

 1